SparkOW511/social-media-app/README.md

 - **Loading States**: Elegant loading indicators throughout the app
 - **Form Validation**: Client-side and server-side validation

-## 🚀 Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy automatically

-### Other Platforms

-The app can be deployed on any platform that supports Next.js:
-- Netlify
-- Railway
-- Heroku
-- DigitalOcean App Platform

 ## 🤝 Contributing

 1. Fork the repository